 Nestled in the lush green hills of Marlboro, New York you will find first vineyard in America.
 Benmarl Winery overlooks the historic Hudson River Valley and is described as the oldest vineyard in America by Hudson Valley Cabernet Franc Coalition.
 Cornell University also notes Benmarl Winery as America's oldest vineyard.

 The vineyard's 37 acre estate lays claim to the oldest vineyard in America.
 The winery also holds New York State Farm Winery license no.1.
-As described on the Benmarl website "Here at Benmarl we are committed to producing small batch wines that capture the unique character of each vineyard from which they are sourced.
-Our estate production had almost tripled in the past six years showing our faith in the wines that the Hudson River Region can produce.
-We invite you to visit our 37 acre estate overlooking the historic Hudson River Valley where you can taste our award winning wines, tour our cellars, and walk through the Oldest Vineyard America.”
+Benmarl Winery is committed to producing small batch wines that capture the unique character of each vineyard from which they are sourced.

 The nursery was known as Riverview Nursery.6 Then William L. Wardell (1887-1970), farmed the property until it was sold to Mark and Dene Miller in 1957, who along with their sons Eric and Kim Miller established Benmarl Vineyards.
 Mark Miller, an Illustrator and wine lover bought the old vineyard in Marlboro.
 He named it Benmarl- ben is Gaelic for hills and marl describes its mixture of soils.